parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/staking.md

 2. Once you are satisfied with the populated fields, press **NEXT** at the bottom.
 3. Preview the summary of the transaction, then press **CONFIRM** to continue, or **CANCEL** to make edits.
 4. The status of the token deposit will be shown as **PENDING**.
 When it is validated by the network, a **SUCCESS** will be shown under its status tab.

+!!!
+Note
     Due to the network state when your transaction gets included, the actual amount may differ slightly from your desired amount.
-5. The request to unstake will take approximately two epochs to be confirmed.

 Watch the video tutorial to unstake your XPLL [here](https://youtu.be/aEa1T-sopmA).